 Here are a few things to consider before purchasing a pillow protector.

 In terms of size, you want your protector to fit the pillow snugly and be zipped up to offer full protection.
 Pillow protectors come in four sizes: Standard, Queen, King, and Euro.
-(View specific dimensions here.)
+(View specific dimensions and styles here.)

 Depending on your priorities, features are also an important consideration.
 Typical options include waterproofing, cooling fabrics, bed bug protection, and hypoallergenic materials.